-Mr Fear will talk to his proposed project to roll out of an internet service for the district.
+Mr Fear gave a presentation on his proposed project to roll out of an internet service for the district.
+The matter is to be treated as "commercial in confidence" at this stage.

 11. MATTERS FOR CONSIDERATION - FINANCE

 11.1 List of Payments for December 2019